-The CBN Group Remuneration Policy was reviewed in August 2022.
+The CBN Group Remuneration Policy was reviewed in August 2023.
 No changes were required.
 The CBN Group Remuneration Policy reflects the sustained and long-term interests for the CBN Group and its stakeholders.
-By being gender neutral, it helps to ensure equal career opportunities and equal pay for the same job and jobs of equal value.
+The Remuneration Policy is gender neutral and it helps to ensure equal career opportunities and equal pay for the same job and jobs of equal value.
 Additionally, the Policy ensures that:

-- The CBN Group is able to attract, develop and retain high-performing and motivated employees in a competitive, international market, by offering a competitive remuneration package; - The CBN Group's strategy is supported; - Staff members act within the Risk Appetite of the CBN Group by making any variable remuneration restrained and risk neutral; - Staff members feel encouraged to create sustainable results; and - Appropriate steps are taken to identify, prevent and/ or manage (potential) conflicts of interest.
+- The CBN Group is able to attract, develop and retain high-performing and motivated employees in a competitive, international market, by offering a competitive remuneration package; - The CBN Group's strategy is supported, especially concerning risk; - Staff members act within the Risk Appetite of the CBN Group by making any variable remuneration restrained and risk neutral; - Staff members feel encouraged to create sustainable results; and - Appropriate steps are taken to identify, prevent and/ or manage (potential) conflicts of interest.

-The CBN Group does not have a divisional split of remuneration by business areas as seen in universal banks (Investment banking, Retail banking, Asset management, Corporate function, etc.), because of the CBN Group's niche business model.
+The CBN Group does not have a divisional split of remuneration by business areas as seen in universal banks (Investment banking, Retail banking, Asset management etc.), because of the CBN Group's niche business model.